 Outpost has three permission levels:

 - Owner: The person being billed for the Outpost account.
 Owners have the same access as Administrators.
-The Owner's permissions can't be changed.
+The owner's permissions can't be changed.

-- Administrator: Administrators have the ability to add and remove users and mailboxes, as well as all of the functionality Users have.
+- Administrator: Administrators have the ability to add and remove users and mailboxes, as well as all of the functionality users have.

 - At the upper right corner of your window, click the on Settings icon:

-- On the Settings page, click Users:
+- In the sidebar of the Settings page, click Users: